 - Joining California AG Xavier Becerra to defend the ACA, Democratic AGs from Connecticut, Delaware, Hawai’i, Illinois, Kentucky, Massachusetts, Minnesota, North Carolina, New Jersey, New York, Oregon, Rhode Island, Virginia, Vermont, Washington, and the District of Columbia successfully intervened in the case.

 - In November 2018, Americans went to polls to elect AGs in more than 30 states including flipping four AG seats (CO, MI, NV, WI) red-to-blue with health care being a top voting issue.

-- Less than 3 months after the Democratic AG coalition filed their appeal, Republican AGs in Montana and Ohio broke with their GOP AG colleagues and filed an amicus brief asking that the court to only invalidate the individual mandate and leave the rest of the ACA.
+- In April 2019, Republican AGs in Montana and Ohio broke with their GOP AG colleagues and filed an amicus brief asking that the court to only invalidate the individual mandate and leave the rest of the ACA.

-- On July 9, 2019, the Fifth Circuit Court of Appeals will hear oral arguments in Texas vs. US.
+- On July 9, 2019, the Fifth Circuit Court of Appeals heard oral arguments in Texas vs. US.

-FACT: Five of the states with Republican AGs suing to gut health care have AG elections this cycle (2019-2020):
+FACT: Four of the Republican AGs suing to gut health care are up for re-election in 2020.

 - Indiana AG Curtis Hill